 When advertising your sale or item, whether in the title, photo, description, or starting price, tell the truth!
 If customers get what they expect, they’re more likely to shop from you again.
 You don’t want to get the reputation for being untrustworthy.
 Word gets around — especially online.

-Preferably good ones.
+Preferably good estate sale photos.
 We know.
 It takes time to upload photos — time you often don’t have.
 But it’s the truth: photos go a long way in advertising your item.
 Part of the fun of shopping is browsing, and online this means scrolling through photos.
 Take a little time beforehand to take good shots.
 These days, you can take good photos on your smartphone, as well as find free photo editing software online.
 Whether you’re selling one item or in lots, good photography goes a long way in online auctions.

 Specify your minimum bid.